 What’s the problem?

 I have countless stories of people who decide to work with a mortgage or real estate professional, to get access to free advice.
 And then later after they are fully educated do they bother to shop price amongst several service providers, and then make a decision to commit to someone, usually based on the lowest price.
 This is backwards, and infuriating.

 If I had only $100 for every client that suggested they were proceeding with me for my mortgage services, only to later tell me they “found a better price elsewhere,” I’d have long ago retired.

-Why do people torture service providers, and “then” shop price?
+Why do people torture service providers with numerous questions and tasks, and only “then” shop price?
 It’s not fair.
 I can sense many of you saying, “that’s the price of doing business.”
 Wrong.
 Giving away free information time and time again is not a business practice that makes anyone money.
-It may be OK on a case by case basis, to do for someone as a favor, but its not OK as a regular practice.
+It may be OK on a case by case basis to do for someone as a favor.
+But it’s not OK as a regular practice.

 I think many people do it without knowing it.
 They call a Realtor friend, pump them for information for hours and hours over the course of a few weeks, and then report that they have a friend of a friend who will help sell their house at a discounted commission.
 Then why didn’t you call that friend of a friend to start with!?
 I truly think they simply take the easy path, which is to call someone who is fast and efficient first.
 Our need for data seems to trump all else, and only later do we decide to sharpen the pencil and check price.

 Here is my point, if you are going to shop price, and look for discounts, then its only fair you suffer from the service and knowledge level you are going to get from the discounted service provider.
 So shop price UP FRONT, and then let the person you decide to commit to be the one that educates you on your needs.

 I did this when I was young